Protect Your Investment With Charleston Property Management

 Investing in property means more than finding high-quality renters and setting a rental price; it also means protecting that investment.
-In this brief overview, we'll discuss a variety of ways to protect your investment with tips from the best-of-the-best in Charleston property management!
+In this brief overview, we'll discuss various ways to protect your investment with tips from the best property management in Charleston!
 This ensures you're maximizing and protecting your investment with advice from the pros.

 For Rent Real Estate Sign in Front of House

-When you create a screening process, it's easier to find high-quality renters.
-These residents also tend to take care of your properties like they're their own while paying rent on time.
-Because it isn't uncommon to receive a significant amount of applications, screening helps boil them down to who is and who isn't a good fit.
+When creating a tenant screening process, finding high-quality renters is easier.
+These residents also tend to take care of your properties like they own while paying rent on time.
+Because receiving significant applications isn't uncommon, screening helps boil them down to who is and who isn't a good fit.

-Ideally, you want to find renters that are going to pay their rent in full each month.
+Ideally, you want to find renters who will pay their rent in full each month.
 These residents also shouldn't have a criminal background or risky rental background.
 According to South Carolina's Fair Housing Act, you cannot ask applicants about their color, disability, familial status, national origin, race, religion, or sex.
 However, you can inquire about the following on a rental application:

-You can run into hot water if you're not managing these criteria carefully!
-If you're unsure of how to complete effective screening, it's a good idea to work with a Charleston property management expert like Charleston Property Company to ensure the process is handled correctly.
+You can run into hot water if you must carefully manage these criteria!
+If you need help completing effective screening, working with an expert property management company like Charleston Property Company is an excellent idea to ensure the process is handled correctly.

-One of the most detrimental mistakes property owners make is using a prefabricated lease agreement they find online.
+One of property owners' most detrimental mistakes is using a prefabricated lease agreement they find online.
 It isn't uncommon for these agreements to favor the renter—not the property owner.
-These prefabricated leases also don't guarantee that they're following South Carolina law!
+These prefabricated leases also don't guarantee that they follow South Carolina law.

-Instead, work with a property management company or attorney to write a strong lease.
-That way, you're certain that you're receiving protection should anything go wrong.
+Instead, write a strong lease with a property management company or attorney.
+That way, you're sure you're receiving protection should anything go wrong.
 A strong lease also outlines what you require during a renter's residency.

 Examples include: